Production Planning and Improvement

-This programme is a full semester course from the Bachelor curriculum Logistics Management/Logistics Engineering and deals with the topic of production logistics.
+This programme is a full semester course from the Bachelor curriculum Logistics Management/Logistics Engineering.
+This semester deals with the topic of production logistics.
 What is a production system and which strategic decision have to be taken when it comes to production planning.
-The focus is on production organization forms, hierarchies of planning and production control methods.
+The focus is production control and planning strategies.
+Students will execute a group project within the company environment during this semester.
 The students gains insight in the challenges of production planning also with regard to different types of machines and processing.
 Last but not least it will be dealt with production costs.

 What to expect from us

 After having finished this semester you are expert on analysing and improving production processes.
 You will execute a project in a real company together with your project team.
 Intensive coaching of soft skills and project management is done.